 The annual maintenance period is September 15 through the end of February to coincide with the refill period after summer flow augmentation and prior to flood risk management operations.

+Required transformer maintenance and condition testing (Doble testing) requires one or two generating units out of service beginning September 21 every two out of three years.

 In addition, one unit each year requires a 4 to 6-week outage for cavitation repair.